New Lambton, New South Wales

 New Lambton is a suburb of Newcastle, in the Hunter Region of New South Wales, Australia.
 It is located about 6 km west of the Newcastle central business district.
 It includes two shopping districts, schools and other general facilities.
 At the 2016 Australian census it had a population of approximately 10,000.

 Initially a coal mining township, New Lambton later became a municipality until it was eventually incorporated into Greater Newcastle.
 The suburb, which is primarily residential, includes a 182 ha nature reserve and a major regional sports centre.

 Geography

 The suburb is irregularly shaped, covering an area of approximately 5.5 km2.
 While mainly residential in nature, the entire south-western part of the suburb is occupied by Blackbutt Reserve, a 182 ha nature reserve consisting primarily of natural bushland.
 The east of the suburb is predominantly level and only a few metres above sea level, but rises to approximately 90 m above mean sea level in the western areas, the highest parts of the suburb being in Blackbutt Reserve.

 History

+The Awabakal and Worimi people were the first to live in Newcastle.